CAIDA/pybgpstream/docs/api__pybgpstream.rst

       :raises TypeError: if the filter string is not a basestring
       :raises ValueError: if the filter string is invalid or badly formed

+   .. py:method:: parse_filter_string(filter)

+      Add filters by parsing the given filter string.

+      TODO: finish documentation

+      :param str filter: filter string
+      :raises ValueError: if the filter cannot be parsed

    .. py:method:: add_filter(type, value)

+      NOTE: This method is deprecated in favor of `parse_filter_string`.

       Add a filter to an unstarted BGP Stream instance.
 Only those records/elems that match the filter(s) will be included in the stream.